Gordon McQueen: Club career

-International
+International career

 At the end of the 1973–74 season McQueen was called up to the Scotland squad and made his international debut versus Belgium.
-A year later he had become a regular for the national team; he was selected for the 1978 FIFA World Cup squad for Argentina, although he could not play due to injury.
-He played his last match for Scotland in 1981, gaining 30 caps and scoring five goals, including two in the space of four days against Northern Ireland at Hampden Park then England at Wembley as the Scots claimed the 1976–77 British Home Championship.
+He was selected for the 1974 World Cup squad, but did not play.
+He soon became a regular for Scotland, and he captained the team and also scored his first international goal in a 1–1 draw against Romania on 1 June 1975.
+He achieved great success with Scotland in 1977, as he scored goals against Northern Ireland at Hampden then England at Wembley as the Scots won the British Home Championship and later that year he helped the team qualify for the 1978 World Cup by beating Wales at Anfield.
+Although he was selected for the 1978 World Cup squad, he could not play due to injury.
+McQueen played his last match for Scotland in 1981, having gained thirty caps and scored five goals.

-Post playing career
+Post-playing career

-McQueen coached abroad before he was the manager of Airdrieonians for a short spell, before coaching at his first club St Mirren.
+McQueen coached abroad before managing Airdrieonians from 1987 to 1989, before coaching at his first club St Mirren.
 When McQueen's friend and former team-mate Bryan Robson was appointed the manager of Middlesbrough, McQueen joined him as reserve-team coach.
 He held this position for five years, and was then a first-team coach for two years.
 McQueen left the Teesside club in June 2001, following the departure of Robson and the appointment of Steve McClaren.
-McQueen then joined Sky Sports as a pundit.
+McQueen then joined Sky Sports as a pundit, working on their Soccer Saturday results show.